prakhar19/Numerical-Methods/README.md

-# Numerical-Methods
+# Numerical Methods

 All code currently in C++.
-Should run in C too with some small print statement changes, though not tested.
+Should run in C too with some minor print statement changes, though not tested.

-## Included methods
+## Included Numerical Methods (C++)

 Currently includes the following: